tytydraco/yessleep/out/The_Carrigan_bloodline_has_kept_something_locked_up_for_generations_My_sister_is_the_last_true_Carrigan.md

 It started when my mother died.

 The unknown number introduced themselves as Harold Tawney from Tawney & Sons, a local funeral parlour just south of Saltpenny.
 He delivered the news like I already knew it—courteous, flat, like a weatherman reporting on some distant tornado that had torn through someone else’s town, left behind somebody else’s wreckage.
-She’d been dead a while, he told me, left sitting around in the open Missouri heat long enough that he was quick to suggest a closed-casket service.
+She’d been dead a while, he told me, left sitting around in the open Louisiana heat long enough that he was quick to suggest a closed-casket service.

 I told him that wouldn’t be necessary, that I’d probably just get her cremated, and besides—who the hell in Saltpenny would be seen dead paying their respects at the casketside of Bonnie-Ann Carrigan?